-Use Google Workspace Audit:
+10. Use Native Google Workspace Audit:

-9.1 Utilize the reports and audit logs provided by Google Workspace to get insights into various aspects of your environment, such as login activity, Admin activity, OAuth Token activity, etc.
+Utilize the reports and audit logs provided by Google Workspace to get insights into various aspects of your environment, such as login activity, access patterns, potential security breaches, etc.

 Google provides very detailed health checks for your environment, they provide recommended steps and check boxes for medium and large domains (more than 100 users by their count) which can be found here and for smaller domains (less than 100 users) which can be found here.